By Lucas Hnath

 Twenty years ago, Pastor Paul’s church was a modest storefront.
 Now it houses thousands, with a coffee shop in the lobby and a baptismal font as big as a swimming pool.
 But on the day they celebrate the end of their indebtedness, Pastor Paul is about to share some news his congregation isn’t used to hearing.
 It is a sermon that will shake the foundation of his congregation’s beliefs.
 How could one’s convictions change overnight?
 From one of America’s new, exciting playwrights, comes this mesmerizing play about faith and redemption and its power to unite or divide.

-Most evening performances will include a Q&A "Talkback" with the cast after the performance!
+Some performances may include a Q&A "Talkback" with the cast!

 "For a thought provoking evening, challenge your faith to a multi-question test… "The Christians" I can’t promise you’ll find answers, but you’ll enjoy the opportunity to ponder the questions." – Sally Dillon from PlanetVero.com

 "There are no heroes or villains in this deep examination of religious morality.
 Director Allen Cornell honors the playwright’s words by steering far clear of making these characters into the caricatures they could easily become." –Paige Van Antwerp, The Newsweekly

 "The Christians' stays with you after leaving the theater."– Angela Smith, Special to Treasure Coast Newspapers

 *Members of the Actors' Equity Association, the Union of Professional Actors and Stage Managers in the United States